bariskorzay/Django-ToDo-List/README.md

 ## Features

-- Add new tasks
-- Delete tasks
+- User-friendly interface for adding and managing tasks (Add new tasks, Delete tasks, Mark tasks as completed)
-- Mark tasks as completed
+- Marking tasks as completed and deleting tasks
+- User registration and login functionality
+- User-specific task management

 ## Technologies Used
 - Django